 Everything you need to know about AMD

 Advanced Micro Devices (AMD) is a multinational semiconductor company renowned for its innovative computing and graphics products.
-Competing directly with giants like Intel and Nvidia, AMD has carved out a significant place in the technology industry as an alternative provider of high-performance processors and graphics cards.
+Competing directly with giants like Intel and NVIDIA, AMD has carved out a significant place in the technology industry with its high-performance processors and graphics cards.

 Here we have a comprehensive overview of AMD, including its history, product offerings, key figures, and what customers can expect from doing business with it.